Caleb-Henney/PythonSubnet/README.md

 # PythonSubnet

-create a python project to tell a user-given IP address's network address, address range, broadcast, and next address in line also prompt for subnet mask in slash notation, eg: /24 subnets have to be between 0 and 31
+A Python bot that tells a user-given IP address's network address, address range, broadcast, and next address in line also prompt for subnet mask in slash notation, eg: /24 subnets have to be between 0 and 31
 IP decimal octets must be between 0 and 255